CortexIntelligentAutomation/docs/content/en/docs/2024.3/Guides/upgrade-cortex/2024.1-to-2024.3/multiple-server-with-ha/upgrade-web-application-server/upgrade-debugger.md

 # {{< param title >}}

-This guide describes how to upgrade the Application Server components on the server from 2024.1 to 2024.3.
+This guide describes how to upgrade the Flow Debugger on the Web Application Server from 2024.1 to 2024.3.

 ## Configure Upgrade Script